 How to perform statistical analyses

 After you have entered data in the spreadsheet, it is advised to save the data on disk.
-This is done by selecting the command Save as in the File menu.
+This is done by clicking Save as on the File menu.
 You will have to enter a name for your data file in the File selector box.

-To load a data file from disk, select the command Open in the File menu.
+To load a data file from disk, click Open on the File menu.
 Next, select the name of the file in the File selector box.
 For example, you can select the data file Patients - sample data.mc1.
 This file contains data on length and weight for a number of persons.

-When you want to obtain summary statistics for the variable Weight, select the command Summary statistics in the Statistics menu.
+When you want to obtain summary statistics for the variable Weight, click Summary statistics on the Statistics menu.
 The following dialog box appears on the screen.

 In this dialog box you can identify the variable to be analyzed.

 You can click the button to obtain a list of variables.

 From this list you can select a variable by clicking the variable's name.